nasa/Common-Metadata-Repository/oracle-lib/README.md

   In each case, be sure you get the version matching the versions specified in the `project.clj`.
+2. `cd oracle-lib`
+3. `mkdir support`
-2. Put the Jars in `oracle-lib/support`
+4. Put the Jars in `oracle-lib/support`
-3. Finally, perform the actual installation: `cmr install oracle-libs`.
+5. From `oracle-lib`, run `./support/install_oracle_jars.sh` which will install the oracle jars in your local maven repository.

 ## License

-Copyright © 2014-2019 NASA
+Copyright © 2014 NASA